 Public-private partnerships that unite law enforcement (LE), financial institutions—and sometimes not-for-profits—have been amazingly successful in detecting, preventing and prosecuting all sorts of financial crimes, including human trafficking (HT).

-Project Protect in Canada, created following a presentation on HT at an Association of Certified Anti-Money Laundering Specialists (ACAMS) event, offers one model: sharing largely public information that LE, financial institutions and not-forprofits have come together to compile into typologies of trafficking.
-While also enlisting banks and the public to help identify and report incidents of HT in their communities.
+Project Protect in Canada, created following a presentation on HT at an Association of Certified Anti-Money Laundering Specialists (ACAMS) event, offers one model: sharing largely public information that LE, financial institutions and not-for-profits have compiled into typologies of trafficking, while also enlisting banks and the public to help identify and report incidents of HT in their communities.

 In the United Kingdom, the Joint Money Laundering Intelligence Task Force, or JMLIT, has worked as a kind of cold (or at least perplexing) cases committee.
 In this model, private sector analysts and LE investigators come together to review suspicious transaction reports and non-public information to catch crooks.